Boys & Girls Clubs of America: History

 The first Boys' Club was founded in 1860 in Hartford, Connecticut, by three women, Elizabeth Hamersley and sisters Mary and Alice Goodwin.
 In 1906, 53 independent Boys' Clubs came together in Boston to form a national organization, the Federated Boys' Clubs.
 In 1931, the organization renamed itself Boys' Clubs of America, and in 1990, to Boys & Girls Clubs of America.
 As of 2010, there are over 4,000 autonomous local clubs, which are affiliates of the national organization.
 In total these clubs serve more than four million boys and girls.
-Clubs can be found in all 50 states as well as locations in Puerto Rico, the Virgin Islands, and US military bases.
+Clubs can be found in all 50 states as well as locations in Puerto Rico, the Virgin Islands, American Samoa and US military bases.
 In total, Boys & Girls Clubs of America employ about 50,000 staff members.

 The Chronicle of Philanthropy ranked Boys & Girls Clubs of America number one among youth organizations for the 13th consecutive year, and number 12 among all nonprofit organizations.
 The Boys & Girls Clubs of America is the official charity of Major League Baseball.

-Denzel Washington, a former club member, has been the spokesperson for Boys & Girls Clubs of America since 1993.
+Denzel Washington, a former club member, has been the spokesperson for Boys & Girls Clubs of America for over 25 years, since 1993. and in 2006, for the organization's 100 anniversary, helped put together together with Daniel Paisner, a book that underscores the lesson: “If you want to change the world, start by changing the life of a child”.
+"A hand to guide me" features examples from leaders as they tell their life-changing stories of mentorship, when as youngsters they were guided by a caring adult, which shaped the rest of their life, including over 70 of America's leading personalities in theatre, sports, business, and politics such as Presidents Jimmy Carter and Bill Clinton, Whoopi Goldberg, Muhammad Ali, Yogi Berra, Toni Morrison, Cal Ripken Jr. and Colin Powell.